-Investment process:
+Investment process

 GLOBAL MACRO FACTORS

-SECURITIES LIST
+SECURITIES SHORT LIST

-FUNDAMENTAL ANALYSIS
+QUALITATIVE ANALYSIS

-Investment Strategy:
+Investment Strategy

 • Strategic Asset Allocation| A process that involves setting target allocations for various asset classes based on your risk profile and unique financial goals.
-Strategic diversification of asset classes, geographies, and investment styles effectively improves risk/return dynamics.
-We combine passive index-tracking ETFs for core asset classes with concentrated equity and bond model portfolios that align with our investment themes, your risk profile, and portfolio size.
+Strategic diversification of asset classes, geographies, and styles effectively improves risk/return dynamics.

-• Dividend-growth and Tactical Models| Concentrated U.S.-centric models that hold up to five high-quality equities, harmonizing different asset classes and sectors with varying levels of volatility.
+• Dividend-growth and Tactical Models| Based on portfolio size and risk profile, concentrated U.S.-centric models holding high-conviction equities, combining different asset classes and sectors with varying levels of volatility.

-• Bond Models | Based on portfolio size, concentrated models that hold Treasury and investment-grade bonds with defined maturities and annual coupons.
-Bonds are purchased for income, capital preservation, diversification, and as a hedge against economic weakness.
+• Fixed Income Models | Based on portfolio size and risk profile, our interest rate forecast determine duration for concentrated models holding Treasury and investment-grade bonds with defined maturities and coupons.

-• Buying a portfolio investment| In-depth, independent research helps ensure an understanding of potential risks and rewards.
+• Buying a portfolio investment| In-depth research helps ensure an understanding of potential risks and rewards.
 Please refer to Investment Process above.

-• Selling a portfolio investment| A portfolio investment will be sold when the portfolio manager recognizes that a macroeconomic and/or fundamental investment assumption is flawed, identifies an unfavorable structural change in a specific business, a security is trading at or above its intrinsic value or has any other valid investment-related reasons.
-The portfolio manager employs a tax-smart strategy using specific identification cost basis methodology.
+• Selling a portfolio investment| A portfolio investment will be sold when the portfolio manager (PM) recognizes that a macroeconomic and/or fundamental investment assumption is flawed, identifies an unfavorable structural change in a specific business, a security is trading at or above its intrinsic value, or has any other valid investment-related reasons.

 The essence of investment management is the management of risks, not the management of returns.